santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 > “If you find yourself in management and wish you were coding, don’t wait until you’re completely burned out and bitter; do yourself (and your company) a favor – and do it now.
 Get yourself back into the code jockey seat.

 There are many different reasons why you would reach tipping point on the decision though.
-Every single person in this situation will be different but here are a few that I wrestled with that finally made the decision for me.
+Every person in this situation will be different but here are a few that I wrestled with that finally made the decision for me.

-### The eternal grind of office politics and people.
+### The eternal grind of office politics and people

 ![I cant with people gif](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHB2dGdxbGsyZHAyaDY2czFraHJ5Mm0xcG00eHpudjkxOHZuMnpvcSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/w6KSZzKkyOcWuuGdLg/giphy.gif)

 Managing up AND managing down is tiring.

 Especially in larger companies, I picture the back-and-forward between the upper exec and senior leadership levels and the rank-and-file workers on the ground as a tennis match.

 As a junior/middle manager, you will find yourself in the unenviable position of always being the tennis ball.